Ethiopia: Government forces begin offensive to capture Tigray capital | DW | 28.11.2020

 Reuters cited a diplomat in direct contact with residents as saying that explosions were reported in the north of the city, in the Hamidai area.
 A second diplomat also said the attack had begun.

-Ethiopian Prime Minister Abiy Ahmed's office said Friday that the central government is committed to the "protection and security of civilians" in the northern Tigray region where federal troops are battling regional forces.
+Ethiopian Prime Minister Abiy Ahmed's office announced Saturday that government security forces had captured the city of Adigrat and was advancing on Mekele, the capital of the northern Tigray region.

+Last Sunday, the Ethiopian government gave the TPLF an ultimatum – which expired on Wednesday – to lay down arms or face an assault on Mekelle, a city of 500,000 people.

 Read more: Ethiopia: PM vows to protect Tigray civilians amid refugee warning